GoogleChromeLabs/cros-sample-telemetry-extension/README.md

 The reference app act as a guidance on how to build and utilize the telemetry extension service.

+The project was started during Google Summer of Code 2021 by Aayush Joglekar ([@zerefwayne](https://github.com/zerefwayne)) and Mahmoud Gawad ([@MahmoudAGawad](https://github.com/MahmoudAGawad)) [here](https://github.com/MahmoudAGawad/cros-diag-app) as part of an initiative to develop a reference implementation for ChromeOS diagnostics and telemetry.

 ## Source Code Headers
 Every file containing source code must include copyright and license information.
 This includes any JS/CSS files that you might be serving out to browsers.
 (This is to help well-intentioned people avoid accidental copying that doesn't comply with the license.)